 This almost doubles the number of visitors on holidays – so stay away.

 If for some reason, you have to visit during a school holiday book your MET tickets online to escape the long lines.

 The best months for visiting the Metropolitan Museum of Art is from the month of May to late October.

 Weather around this time is pleasant, allowing you to visit the Roof Garden Café and Martini Bar, located on the 5th floor of the MET Museum.

 The top floor provides an astonishing view overlooking the entire Manhattan and its star tourist spot, the Central Park.

 From a waiting time perspective, the least crowded months are February and September.

-Survival Tip: There is always a waiting time in the tickets queue.
-Depending on the time and day, it can range from 20 minutes to an hour.
-That’s why we always recommend that you buy online Skip the Line tickets.
+Survival Tip: Thanks to the popularity of The MET, there is always a long line at the ticketing counter.
+Depending on the time and day, your wait can range from 20 minutes to an hour.
+That’s why we always recommend that you buy Skip the Line tickets in advance.

 MET Museum tickets